-This week’s Sober Story comes from Pippy, a 59-year-old living in Gisborne.
+This week's Sober Story comes from Pippy, a 63-year-old living in Gisborne.

 Mrs D: How long have you been sober for?

 Pippy: The last ten years of my drinking was sheer hell.
 I was a 24/7 plateau drinker.
-At one point, for several years, I couldn’t work.
+At one point, for several years, I couldn't work.
 I was in and out of rehabs (4 times).
 Countless trips to hospital from either an overdose or to do a medical detox.
-I couldn’t live with alcohol and couldn’t live without, so death seemed to be the only option.
+I couldn't live with alcohol and couldn't live without, so death seemed to be the only option.
 I lost all contact with my 3 daughters who were either at Uni or high school.
 I lost all my friends unless they were active alcoholics also.
-I was at rock bottom for years and couldn’t get out of the hole.
+I was at rock bottom for years and couldn't get out of the hole.
 I tried many many tries at getting sober but nothing worked or lasted.
-I lost 3 jobs in a row through smelling of alcohol, I probably drank at least a bottled of wine before going into work and my lime green pump water bottle went everywhere with me full of vodka or wine.
+I lost 3 jobs in a row through smelling of alcohol, I probably drank at least a bottle of wine before going into work and my lime green pump water bottle went everywhere with me full of vodka or wine.
 I had finally become a functioning alcoholic, had a full time job, moved in with a lovely man.
 I had allowed myself to drink ONLY 3 bottles of wine a night.
 My partner was okay with that, after all he was in the wine industry, had a vineyard and was a heavy wine drinker himself.
-But I only allowed him to see what I wanted him to see, I also had casks of wine hidden to ‘top up’.
+But I only allowed him to see what I wanted him to see, I also had casks of wine hidden to 'top up'.
 But alcoholism is a progressive disease and soon I was back to drinking for breakfast and I realised I was going downhill very fast.
-My partner also had a very stocked up liquor cabinet and for the first time I was resorting to drinking Johnnie Walker whiskey straight out of the bottle to get the hit wine was no longer giving me.
+My partner also had a very stocked up liquor cabinet and for the first time I was resorting to drinking Johnnie Walker whiskey straight out of the bottle to get the hit that wine was no longer giving me.
 That was on top of 3 bottles of wine plus half a cask each night.
-One morning something happened, I have no idea what, but I just said enough is enough, I went to the medicine cupboard where I knew I had some Antabuse and took 2 straight away, I haven’t had a drink since (and I still take the antabuse every single day, it is my life insurance policy, I would be dead for sure without it).
+One morning something happened, I have no idea what, but I just said enough is enough, I went to the medicine cupboard where I knew I had some Antabuse and took 2 straight away, I haven't had a drink since.

 Mrs D: Wow Pippy you did so well to just stop like that!!
 How did it go when you finally put down the bottle?